stroiman/go-dom/README.md

 - ~~You have experience building tokenisers and parsers, especially HTML.~~
-  - After first building my own parser, I moved to `x/net/html`, which seems like the right choice.
+  - After first building my own parser, I moved to `x/net/html`, which seems like the right choice; at least for now.
 - You have intimate knowledge of Go's garbage collection mechanics.
-  - If you don't have the time or desire to help _code_ on this project, I would appreciate peer reviews on those parts of the code.
+  - If you don't have the time or desire to help _code_ on this project, ~~I would appreciate peer reviews on those parts of the code.~~
+    - I have postponed solving that problem until Go gets weak references.
+    - However, if you do see another solution to the leaking problem, let me know.
 - You have _intimate knowledge_ of how the DOM works in the browser, and can help detect poor design decisions early.
 For example:
   - should the internal implementation use `document.CreateElement()`